Piano: Performance styles

 During the 19th century, American musicians playing for working-class audiences in small pubs and bars, particularly African-American composers, developed new musical genres based on the modern piano.
 Ragtime music, popularized by composers such as Scott Joplin, reached a broader audience by 1900.
 The popularity of ragtime music was quickly succeeded by Jazz piano.
 New techniques and rhythms were invented for the piano, including ostinato for boogie-woogie, and Shearing voicing.
 George Gershwin's Rhapsody in Blue broke new musical ground by combining American jazz piano with symphonic sounds.

 Comping, a technique for accompanying jazz vocalists on piano, was exemplified by Duke Ellington's technique.
 Honky-tonk music, featuring yet another style of piano rhythm, became popular during the same era.
 Bebop techniques grew out of jazz, with leading composer-pianists such as Thelonious Monk and Bud Powell.
 In the late 20th century, Bill Evans composed pieces combining classical techniques with his jazz experimentation.
 In the 1970s, Herbie Hancock was one of the first jazz composer-pianists to find mainstream popularity working with newer urban music techniques such as jazz-funk and jazz-rock.

-Pianos have also been used prominently in rock and roll and rock music by performers such as Jerry Lee Lewis, Little Richard, Keith Emerson (Emerson, Lake & Palmer), Elton John, Ben Folds, Billy Joel, Nicky Hopkins, and Tori Amos, to name a few.
+Pianos have also been used prominently in rock and roll and rock music by performers such as Jerry Lee Lewis, Little Richard, Keith Emerson (Emerson, Lake & Palmer), Elton John, Ben Folds, Billy Joel, Nicky Hopkins, Rick Wakeman, Freddie Mercury and Tori Amos, to name a few.
+At a 2023 auction in Sotheby's in London, Mercury's Yamaha baby grand piano, which he used to compose "Bohemian Rhapsody" among other Queen songs, sold for £1.7 million ($2.1 million), which Sotheby's state is a record for a composer's piano.
 Modernist styles of music have also appealed to composers writing for the modern grand piano, including John Cage and Philip Glass.

+Traditional Burmese style

+Introduced to Burma during the mid-19th century, the piano was quickly indigenized by court musicians and uses a novel "technique of interlocked fingering with both hands extending a single melodic line allowed for agogic embellishment, fleeting grace notes in syncopated spirals around a steady underlying beat found in the bell and clapper time keepers", adapted to play Mahāgīta compositions.
+Many Burmese pianists (e.g., Sandayar Hla Htut and Sandayar Chit Swe) adopt a title from the word for piano, sandaya (စန္ဒရား).